 TRY 502-484-5550 or 0704

-The "supply chain issues / delays" caused by Covid are pretty much worked out now, BUT -- we STILL get VERY busy in the late Winter & Spring, and assembling/shipping wait times increase, just because of the "log-jam" of Tractor / Implement orders coming in all at once at "the last minute".
+PLEASE NOTE that we get VERY busy in the late Winter & Spring, and assembling/shipping wait times increase, just because of the "log-jam" of Tractor / Implement orders coming in all at once at "the last minute".
 So -- DON'T wait until the "last minute" to order!
 If you want equipment for this upcoming growing season, ORDER EARLY!
 Keep in mind that we ship orders on a "first-paid, first-shipped" basis...we do NOT offer "expidited" assembling/shipping of tractor & implement orders for an extra charge.
 We appreciate your business and your patience, and we work as hard as we can to get orders out as fast as possible, WITHOUT cutting corners on the proper equipment setup, prep & checkout that we are famous for.

 YOUR SOURCE FOR